 - Other: noindex follow Author and Date Archives.

 These settings will kickstart your new site in search engines.
 It is a good practice to include keywords in your titles.
-Do it only if it sounds natural and don’t overdo it because you may get a penalty.
+Do it only if it sounds natural and doesn’t overdo it because you may get a penalty.